Customer Service Representatives

 Conclusion

 So, undoubtedly, customer service representatives are the real heroes behind most brands.
 They are the ones who bring emotions between a human and a non-living product.
-They handle emotions, chaos, technology and company policies in just a 15-minute call.
-And, interestingly, they accomplish all of this while maintaining their calm, smiling, and documenting every step.
+They manage emotions, chaos, technology and company policies in just a 15-minute call.
+And, interestingly, they accomplish all of this while maintaining their calm, and documenting every step.

-Explore Salesken.ai and train your CSRs with the coaching they deserve.
+Explore Salesken AI and train your CSRs with the coaching they deserve.
 After all, great support needs to be smart too.

 FAQs